fs-linguistics/fs-linguistics.github.io/pages/cl-resources.md

 # Help my favorite resource by XYZ isn't here

-Send a pull request or contact someone to do it for you.
+Send a pull request or contact annika.ott@student.uni-tuebingen.de to do it for you.